 Tell us about your new single/ album/ tour?

 Paul Culliver Controls the Media is a news comedy quiz show that will pay due deference to the satire and news comedy legends of past.
 While the show might look a lot like Good News Week or Spicks and Specks, fans of The Daily Show or Last Week Tonight will find something they like in here too.
-More than ever, Australia’s elite and powerful need to be checked, and we’re going to do that in a quiz format!
+More than ever, Australia’s elite and powerful need to be checked, and we’re going to do that in a quiz format! [pullquote]Whenever I start watching a lot of a comedian I like, inevitably some of that works its way into my comedy.[/pullquote]

 How would you describe your sound in food form and why?